1995 French Open – Men's singles

-Thomas Muster defeated Michael Chang in the final, 7–5, 6–2, 6–4, to win the men's singles tennis title at the 1995 French Open.
-He became the first Austrian to win a major title.
+Thomas Muster defeated Michael Chang in the final, 7–5, 6–2, 6–4 to win the men's singles tennis title at the 1995 French Open.
+It was his first and only major singles title, becoming the first Austrian to win a major singles title.

 Sergi Bruguera was the two-time defending champion, but lost to Chang in the semifinals.

 During the tournament, Mats Wilander and Karel Novacek tested positive for cocaine, which eventually resulted in a three-month suspension from the ATP Tour issued in May 1997.
 In addition, both players had to return prize money and forfeit ranking points.